isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1969.md

 ---
-title: Microsoft Dynamics 365 Business Central - Essentials - 3 Users
+title: One-Stop Document Access - Pro (10 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution1969
 ---

 ### Description

-Microsoft Dynamics 365 Business Central (formerly known as Dynamics NAV or Navision) is an innovative Enterprise Resource Planning (ERP) system that automates and streamlines business processes.
-This comprehensive business application for small-to-midsize organizations is scalable, easy to configure, and simple to use.
-If your business outgrows your current financial software or legacy system, Microsoft Dynamics 365 Business Central will be an ideal replacement for your business.
+One-Stop Document Access is a document management system, accessible via web browser and mobile.
+Documents are maintained in departmentalized teamsites with following key features - Versioning to track and restore each changed state; Collaboration for users to concurrently edit a document; Meta-Data tags information allowing quick retrieval.
+The system is also backed up to a secured cloud platform.
+With Prominds as a vendor, SMEs receive an all-rounded solution readily available for deployment.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/20200421_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/20200713_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria